 Check your online account 30 days prior to departure for your flight itinerary and confirmation number.
 You can check in to your flight 24 hours prior to departure.
 If you prefer to check in at the airport, plan to arrive 2.5 – 3 hours before departure.

-Transfers between cities are via plane, train, and automobile, and they can take anywhere between 2-8 hours.
-As you journey from country to country with stops in between, you’ll cover over 7,000km of the most beautiful air, land, and sea in Europe.
-You’ll also receive a public transportation pass in each city that offers them.
+Transfers between cities and countries are via private bus or internal flights, and these transfers can take anywhere between 2-6 hours.
+You’ll also receive a public transportation pass in most major cities where necessary.
 Transportation in cities that offer no pass may require more walking.
 Prepare to walk between 4-8 miles per day, especially when sightseeing.